 201 Commonwealth Honors College - Bloom Honors Advising Center, 413-545-2483

-The advising unit of Commonwealth Honors College is comprised of full-time professional advisors, part-time faculty advisors, and undergraduate peer advisors who can provide students with information and advice on all aspects of their careers as Commonwealth Honors College students.
+The advising unit of Commonwealth Honors College is comprised of full-time professional advisors, graduate student advisors, and undergraduate peer advisors who can provide students with information and advice on all aspects of their careers as Commonwealth Honors College students.

 Honors advisors primarily assist Commonwealth Honors College students with fulfilling honors graduation requirements and with learning about honors opportunities.
-Honors advisors can also assist students with choosing a major and with optimizing the benefits of being in an honors college within a large university.
+Honors advisors can also assist students with optimizing the benefits of being in an honors college within a large university.
 Peer advisors are particularly helpful in providing an honors student perspective on navigating Commonwealth Honors College and the University in general.

 CHC Advising Services

-Appointment Advising – Students may call 413-545-2483 between 9-5 to schedule an appointment or book online here.
+Appointment Advising – Students may book an appointment online here or call 413-545-2483 to schedule an advising appointment.
 The first two weeks of each semester, plus November and April, are our busiest advising periods and necessitate rapid triage advising.
 October and March (or other non-peak periods) offer an opportunity for more comprehensive advising.
 Note: students with course-scheduling needs and time-urgent concerns are given priority during peak times.

 Drop-in Advising – During designated Drop-in times, advisors are on duty to help students on a first come, first served basis.
 Simply stop by the CHC Office and sign in at the reception desk.
-Sign-in begins 5 minutes prior to any given session.
 Drop-in hours are:

 - Tuesday 2-4